hpcng/community-charter/Projects_Initiatives.md

 Another consideration is that once many locations are involved in handling a single workload, another immediate issue that arises is a common, secure software distribution platform that performs well over a wide area, and scales to very large numbers of nodes.
 This can be done via a distributed file system (perhaps CVMFS as an option) or a distributed caching system which works in conjunction with the orchestration and workflow engine.

-Status: Not Active
+Status: Active
-Group Lead: none
+Group Lead: Luke Wilson

 ### Reproducibility/Trust
 Reproducibility in science is a critical problem to solve so we can have confidence in the software environments that we are running in.
 While we can’t solve it for the entire stack (e.g. hardware), we can solve it for the software stack.
 The answer to reproducibility and compliance is trust and assurance.